freedomofpress/securedrop-docs/docs/admin/installation/provisioning_usb.rst

 - Click **Create Volume**
 - Select **Encrypt a non-system partition/drive** and click **Next**.
 - Select **Standard VeraCrypt volume** and click **Next**
-- Connect your fresh USB stick and click **Select Device...** to choose your USB.
+- Connect your fresh USB flash drive and click **Select Device...** to select it.

   - You may see a warning that says "We strongly recommend that inexperienced users create a VeraCrypt file container on the selected device/partition,